Namees-aLbayati/Payout-Dash/README.md

 # Payout-Dash
-* The assignment was submitted to the recruiter on the last day of the assigned working days."
+# The assignment was submitted to the recruiter on the last day of the assigned working days.

 Hello everybody, I'm Namees Albayati, I am a mom, a worker, and a developer, juggling all of these roles at the same time.
 Just imagine! :-D